List of Marvel Comics teams and organizations: Bastards of Evil

 Aftershock informs the Bastards of Evil that they have orders from their superior to Araña and Nomad.
 When Firestar and Gravity arrive at the edge where Warhead exploded, they are ambushed by the Bastards of Evil.
 During the Young Allies' fight with the Bastards of Evil, the Young Allies end up meeting their leader who calls himself Superior and claims to be the son of the Leader.

 It is soon revealed during the battle that the other Bastards of Evil members were originally teenagers who were kidnapped by Superior, exposed to various forms of radiation, given personal narrative implants, and false memories of their forgotten childhood as the children of those supervillains.
 When Araña and Nomad are kidnapped, the Bastards of Evil plot to kill them on national television.
 When the Young Allies arrived and convinced the Bastards of Evil members to in-fight themselves, Aftershock remembers her true identity of Danielle Blunt and causes her to attack Singularity who remembers his true identity of Devin Touhy.
 Singularity turns on Superior while the other Bastards of Evil members question their true identities.
 This gave the Young Allies the opportunity to defeat them after Superior uses his telekinetic abilities to rip Singularity in half.
 Superior and the remaining Bastards of Evil were incarcerated at the Raft.
 While in his cell, Superior plans to find a way to escape incarceration, wipe the memories of the remaining Bastards of Evil, and create "new siblings" to serve him.

-During the "Fear Itself" storyline, Aftershock and Ember were seen escaping from the Raft after Juggernaut in the form of Kuurth: Breaker of Stone leveled it.
+During the "Fear Itself" storyline, Aftershock and Ember were seen escaping from the Raft after Juggernaut destroyed it.
 Both were fighting against the students and teachers from the Avengers Academy alongside Icemaster, but were subdued by Jeremy Briggs.

 Battalion

+The Battalion is an organization appearing in American comic books published by Marvel Comics.

-The Battalion is Arkansas' sanctioned superhero team that's part of the Fifty-State Initiative.
+The Battalion is Arkansas' sanctioned superhero team and a part of the Fifty-State Initiative.
 Tigra is a known member of this group.
 Razorback was revealed to be a Skrull infiltrator.

 Batroc's Brigade

+Batroc's Brigade is an organization appearing in American comic books published by Marvel Comics.

 Batroc's Brigade is a supervillain team assembled by Batroc the Leaper.